Spanish military police explosives detection dogs

-A Spanish military police officer guides Vili, an explosives detection dog, around a vehicle to practice explosives detection at Besmaya Range Complex, Iraq, Dec.
+Cira, a Spanish military police explosives detection dog, watches as a veterinarian greets her at Besmaya Range Complex, Iraq, Dec.
 12, 2016.
 The Spanish military police use dogs as an additional defense against potential threats at BRC, one of four Combined Joint Task Force – Operation Inherent Resolve building partner capacity locations dedicated to training Iraqi security forces.
 Combined Joint Task Force-Operation Inherent Resolve is the global Coalition to defeat ISIL in Iraq and Syria.
 (U.S. Army photo by Sgt.
 Josephine Carlson)

 |Date Taken: